COO-Utilities/hardware_device_base/README.md

 # template
-Template for low-level device modules
+Template for low-level device modules, which includes the abstract class BaseDevice